cpcgoogle/initialization-actions/hail/README.md

 Hail is built to scale and has first-class support for multi-dimensional structured data, like the genomic data in a genome-wide association study (GWAS).

-As of Hail version 0.2.15, pip installations of Hail come bundled with a command-line tool, hailctl which has a submodule called dataproc for working with Google Dataproc clusters configured for Hail, including a fully configured notebook enviroment that can be used simply by calling hailctl dataproc connect CLUSTER_NAME notebook.
+As of Hail version 0.2.15, pip installations of Hail come bundled with a command-line tool, hailctl which has a submodule called dataproc for working with Google Dataproc clusters configured for Hail, including a fully configured notebook enviroment that can be used simply by calling
+'hailctl dataproc connect CLUSTER_NAME notebook'

 **This init action is designed for running Hail without a notebook or using the Juypter notebook configured through the Dataproc Optional Component.**